adamk72/BuildALambdaTextAdventure/README.md

 ## Game Ideas

 - Allow the player to have multiple characters in multiple location:
-  - Have a command that let's the player switch between the characters;
+  - Have a command that lets the player switch between the characters;
   - If in the same location, allow direct communication and exchange of goods;
   - If in different locations, certain tools would allow for commands to be given from one character to another.
   - The thought here is that characters could act as distractions or provide "simultaneous" actions to occur that may impact the story arc.